-We want to expose the true story of the chickens in the chicken meat industry.
+We expose the true story of the chickens in the chicken meat industry.

 These curious and social creatures are the most farmed land animal in the world.
-At any one time, there are about 33 billion alive on the planet.
-(Note that this number represents chickens alive at any given time, not the total number of chickens raised for food that year -which is around 70 billion.)
+According to data from FAO, at any point in time, there exist about 27 billion chickens in production.
+(Note that this number represents chickens alive at any given time, not the total number of chickens killed for food per year – which is currently around 75 billion.)

-The unknown victims of the chicken farming industry
+The largely unknown victims of the chicken farming industry

 Chickens bred for meat are different to hens farmed for their eggs

-Although these two chickens share the same common ancestor (the jungle fowl) they look very different.
-This is because they have each been genetically selected over many generations specifically for farming.
+Although these two types of chicken share a common ancestor, the jungle fowl, they look very different.
+This is because they have each been genetically selected over decades specifically to maximise profit for farming, despite it compromising the birds’ welfare.

 The chicken breeds used commercially for meat grow explosively fast.
 The chicks double in size each week until they are slaughtered.
 Even though they are the size of adult chickens, they are still blue-eyed chicks, that cheep like baby birds.